fmidev/aviation-message-archiver/src/doc/README.md

 ### Post-actions

-[Post-actions](src/main/java/fi/fmi/avi/archiver/message/processor/postaction/PostAction.java) are components that execute single action after the message has been archived in the database.
+[Post-actions](src/main/java/fi/fmi/avi/archiver/message/processor/postaction/PostAction.java) are components that execute a single action after the message has been archived in the database.
 Post-actions are **not** applied on messages that were _discarded_ or _failed_ in an earlier message processing phase (e.g. [message population phase](#message-populators)).
 In other words, only messages that have been stored successfully in the database either as _archived_ or _rejected_ will be processed by post-actions.
-The input file is marked as finished only after all post-actions have been finished (either successfully or having failed) on all messages of the file.
+The input file is marked as finished only after all post-actions have finished (with success or failure) on all messages of the file.
 Post-actions cannot change the final processing status (_archived_, _rejected_, _failed_) of an input file.

 The following characteristics are unspecified, and current implementation may change any time without a prior notice.